hputnam/Coral_CNT/Notebook/20210727_Trial1_notes.md

 We used 1mg/L and 5mg/L concentrations of nanotubes today on 2 corals, and both got a signal after 30 minutes!
 The 5mg/L was a lot stronger.
 We also have a reference background seawater signal.

 We didn't see much with the inverted scope because the colony blocked a lot of light.
 We are planning to use a cell culture/tissue slurry in the next experiment to examine where the CNTs have gone.

+We will extract the tissue from the corals and image it under the microscope 8 days post-exposure (20210804).

+We will then throw the corals away :'(

 # Possible problems